-Tangaroa Deep, [167] by Astrid Dalmady.
-This short but spine-tingling game was the result of a long career path by Dalmady, starting with simple games like You are Standing at a Crossroads [168] and moving on to more complex games
+Tangaroa Deep, [Dalmady 2016b] by Astrid Dalmady.
+This short but spine-tingling game was the result of a long career path by Dalmady, starting with simple games like You are Standing at a Crossroads [Dalmady 2014] and moving on to more complex games like Arcane Intern.
+[Dalmady 2015] Dalmady would go on to place highly in IFComp and find commercial contracts.

-$Xylophoniad^{[391]}$ by Robin Johnson.
-This greek-influenced parser game used a hand-rolled engine by Johnson, who released four games in 2016, including the IFComp-winning $Detectiveland.^{[389]}$ All of these games have a Scott Adamstype feel, with sparse scenery leaving room for detailed puzzles and amusing dialogue.
+Xylophoniad^[Johnson 2016c] by Robin Johnson.
+This greek-influenced parser game used a hand-rolled engine by Johnson, who released four games in 2016, including the IFComp-winning Detectiveland.^[Johnson 2016a] All of these games have a Scott Adams-type feel, with sparse scenery leaving room for detailed puzzles and amusing dialogue.

-This was the first year with 2 winners, and the biggest year to date.
+This was the first year with two winners, and the biggest year to date.

-This last year had 22 entries, including an interactive opera and a pinball simulator!
+This year had twenty-two entries, including an interactive opera and a pinball simulator!
 It cemented the competition's place as the comp for games that were too long for IFComp, highly experimental, unfinished, or the overflow of a highly productive author.